apache/karaf/README.md

 * **Enterprise features**: Karaf provides a bunch of enterprise features that you can use in your applications (JDBC, JPA, JTA, JMS, ...).
 * **WebContainer**: Karaf provides a full features web container, allowing you to deploy your web applications.
 * **REST & Services**: Karaf supports different service frameworks as Apache CXF allowing you to easily implements your services.
 * **Karaf Extensions**: Karaf project is a complete ecosystem.
-The container can be extended by other Karaf subprojects such as Karaf Decanter, Karaf Cellar, Karaf Cave, ...
+The runtime can be extended by other Karaf subprojects such as Karaf Decanter, Karaf Cellar, Karaf Cave, ...
 * **Third Party Extensions**: Karaf is a supported runtime for a lot of other projects as [Apache Camel](http://camel.apache.org), and much more.

 ## Getting Started